(2009)

 –REFERENCE: In Legends of Tomorrow #4 Part 3.
 Upon waking up from his Zur-En-Arrh dream, Batman finds the Bat-Radia, an alien device straight out of his hallucination.
 Clearly, Simon Hurt’s machinations went a bit beyond an internal examination.
 To mess with Batman even further, the Bat-Radia—actually just a non-functional prop—had to have been fashioned and left with Batman upon his awakening.
 While the Bat-Radia is just a piece of junk, Batman, unsure of what it really is, keeps it as a trophy.
 Suffice to say, this trophy will be lost in a couple years (only to later turn up in the Metahuman Museum of Oddities in Atlanta).

 –REFERENCE: In Batman Incorporated Vol. 2 #6.
 Simon Hurt continues messing with Batman’s brain while he is undergoing more sleep deprivation tests.
 Hurt challenges his three substitute Batmen (cops Josef Muller, Branca, and Michael Lane) by pitting them against the real thing, but a groggy and confused Batman still easily defeats them.
-Hurt blocks Batman’s memory of the fight against the substitutes and then sends the Dark Knight on his way.
+Using hypnosis, Hurt blocks Batman’s memory of the fight against the substitutes and then sends the Dark Knight on his way.
 Batman still has no memories of ever meeting Simon Hurt or of fighting his substitute Batmen.
 However, he does record the details of the fight into his Black Casebook, mistakenly listing it as a hallucination he had undergone while in the sleep deprivation tank.
-Bruce calls them “the three ghosts of Batman.”
+Bruce calls the phonies “the three ghosts of Batman.”
 Hurt will retrain (and sadistically torture) his substitute Batmen for the next two years before unleashing them upon Gotham again.
 Specifically, Lane’s brother and sister will be slaughtered in an occult ritual (as mentioned in Batman Incorporated Vol. 2 #10).

 –REFERENCE: In Batman Vol. 2 #39.
 Because Batman’s dangerous war on crime so frequently brings him close to death’s door, Robin begins to make light of the darkness in their lives, wise-cracking about death.
 Robin makes a specific joke about how “it isn’t a real weekend unless Batman’s heart stops at least twice” and that Batman should commune with a famous actress next time he catches a glimpse of the entryway to the afterlife.